-- A. Coaching them to be self-managing

-- B. Assisting them adopt and adapt Scrum

-- C. Helping those outside the Team understand how to interact with the Team
+- A. Coaching them to be self-managing - B. Assisting them adopt and adapt Scrum - C. Helping those outside the Team understand how to interact with the Team - D. Ensuring the Team focuses on producing the expected artifacts

-- D. Increasing their productivity

 31. Which of the following are included in a Sprint Backlog?